jameslnewell/tradie/README.md

 ### 0.2.0

+- add: make script extensions configurable
 - add: allow environment specific configuration (like in `.babelrc` files)
 - add: allow `browserify` plugins

 ## To do